Jemoka/blag/content/posts/KBhtuning_forks.md

 -   we can use far field because the wavelength is much mucm much much larger than the seperation between the two tines; what is the wavelength? function of frequency and hertz

-## Questions from Mark {#questions-from-mark}
+## Questions for Mark {#questions-for-mark}

--   sum of 1/2 kx^2's potential energies; see the sum of the torque over distance
+-   cuw tuning forks' freq is not the predicted freq of its shortest tine. urg how
+-   driven oscellation. how would it actually work?